Megaphone Chart Pattern Success Rate – Case Study

 The Bullish Megaphone pattern is formed when the asset’s price action makes higher highs and lower lows within the pattern, meaning that the range of price movement is widening over time.
 However, unlike the bearish megaphone pattern, the Bullish Megaphone pattern signals a potential reversal of the current downtrend.

 The pattern is usually identified by the formation of higher lows, which indicate that buying pressure is increasing in the market.
-The price action swings become more volatile, with larger price movements in both directions.
+The price action swings become more volatile, with more significant price movements in both directions.
 The pattern is typically completed when the price breaks above the upper trend line, confirming the bullish reversal.

 megaphone chart pattern bearish